lukamiletic95/papers/Trees clustering.md

 Root of every tree inside a cluster contains links (IP addresses) towards roots of trees inside its clusters children.
 The information is propagated in a completely same manner as in a in-cluster tree.

-Observe that the restriction in [9] di
+Observe that the restriction in [9] did not have to be mitigated for this algorithm to work.
+A node could still remain responsible for only one intercluster link
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5ODUwODQ4NCw4NDExMTI0NzksMTYwNz
+eyJoaXN0b3J5IjpbLTE3NTExMjQ5OTIsODQxMTEyNDc5LDE2MD
-A5MzYyMSwtOTM3NzEyMDg1LC0xODc3NDk0NzE4LC01MTU3Mzg4
+cwOTM2MjEsLTkzNzcxMjA4NSwtMTg3NzQ5NDcxOCwtNTE1NzM4
-NTIsMTM5NjQ5OTIxNCwtNjE5ODg4NzUwLDEzNzkzNTkxNTgsMj
+ODUyLDEzOTY0OTkyMTQsLTYxOTg4ODc1MCwxMzc5MzU5MTU4LD
-A2ODM1MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
+IwNjgzNTM1MjYsLTEyNzY5MjM4ODMsNjMxNjIwNTA4XX0=
 -->